aa25g15/android-dev-java/README.md

 ## super Keyword
 The super keyword is used to access the blueprint of the immediate parent class, its members, fields, methods and constructors.

+## Annotations or Decorators
+In Java, annotations are used to provide metadata to the compiler, for example, @override is written on top of a method which in delcared in parent class but is overridden in the child class.